 “Ambassador Aria Augusta,” Kailo added.

-Aria and I returned to the hauler’s cabin and buckled into the two front seats that offered a bubble view into the cockpit and canopy out into space.
+Aria and I returned to the hauler’s cabin and buckled into the two front seats, which offered a bubble view into the cockpit and canopy out into space.
 The acceleration was instant and then stabilized, allowing us some movement while the hauler sped blindingly to the far end of the system.

-“We go there, between moon and planet, to secret spot of whooping freighter,” Kailo pointed, as he turned his head back towards us smiling.
-“Come, speed safe now, come to front and see Kailo’s interstellar freighter.”
+“We go there, between moon and planet, to secret spot of whooping freighter,” Kailo said, as he turned his head back towards us smiling.
+“Come, speed safe now.
+Come to front and see Kailo’s interstellar freighter.”

 He waited for a response.

 The hauler slowed as the freighter grew in size, the fireflies grew too, flickering now like candles.

 “Aunbar ushistis…” Kailo fell back into his seat as the realization of what we were seeing unfolded.

 Spirits of peace, where are ye?
 Are ye all gone?